Ithaca forest preschool

 Melissa completed a graduate program in Environmental Education at the Teton Science Schools in Jackson Hole, Wyoming, and a two-year mentorship with master tracker Jon Young.
 In 2006 she founded a program called Growing Wild Nature Mentoring in the Catskills.

-Although Melissa has moved on to a new role at the Ithaca Waldorf School, is a frequent collaborator and consultant with Ithaca Forest Preschool.
+Although Melissa has moved on to a new role, she continues to be a frequent collaborator and consultant with Ithaca Forest Preschool.

 What Parents are Saying...